Purchasing Methods, Policies, and Procedures

 The University does not typically allow goods to be shipped to home addresses for various reasons (people who live within commuting distance of their home campus are expected to come to campus to pick up needed supplies or equipment that they are authorized to use at home).

 Beginning March 27, 2023, Amazon Business must be accessed via U Market.
 "P Location" codes will be used by requisition preparers to provide Amazon with shipping instructions.
-Job aids and more information are available from U Market Services, or on the Financial Training page.
+Job aids and more information about the Amazon Business account are available from U Market Services.
+There is a list of existing "P Locations" (ship-to addresses) available at z.umn.edu/ShipToLocationCodes and your requisition preparer or procurement specialist, or other finance support person, should be able to help get a new one set up if the location isn't already set up.

 None of the Purchasing policies have changed.
 Those making purchases using the Amazon Business account are still required to follow policy.